 Get the Help of a Family Law Attorney

 Getting divorced can be stressful enough on its own without the added stress of making sure that your children are cared for.
 Figuring out child support requirements can be complicated, especially with America’s complex health insurance system.
 What kind of coverage is appropriate?
 How can you offset insurance costs to reduce support requirements?
 Contact the family law attorneys at Berenji & Associates for help devising a strategy for your children’s future.
-We offer a free consultation, so do not hesitate to call us today.
+We offer a free case evaluation, so do not hesitate to call us today.